PCPS employee salary agreements and raises approved for 2022-23

 • All PCPS instructional employees represented by PEA will again receive $1,000 after taxes through Elementary and Secondary School Emergency Relief (ESSER) supplements.

-• Paraeducators and clerical personnel will receive a salary increase of at least 3 percenrt.
+• Paraeducators and clerical personnel will receive a salary increase of at least 3 percent

 • The starting pay for PCPS drivers will increase to $16.25 per hour, up from $14.50 previously.